 A social security disability hearing is no walk in the park.
 It’s easy to get lost in all the red tape, which can often seem designed to work directly against you.
 That’s why it is so critical to have an SSD lawyer that understands disability law at your side.
 Clements, Taylor, Butkovich & Cohen, L.P.A., Co. has specialized in disability law since 1988.
 We’ll guide you through the process so you don’t get lost in bureaucracy.
-We’ll fight for your legal rights and get the compensation you need to get your life back on track.
+We’ll fight for your legal rights and you get the compensation you need to get your life back on track.
 Don’t face this difficult process alone.
-We are here to make sure you achieve an ideal outcome, one that can take care of you and your family for time to come.
+We are here to make sure you achieve an ideal outcome — one that can take care of you and your family for time to come.
+Our social security disability lawyers are experts in this field, and want to help you access the assistance you deserve.

 We Fight to Secure Your Family Financial Stability

 Clements, Taylor, Butkovich & Cohen, L.P.A., Co. has been serving the greater Cincinnati area since 1988.
 Our success in securing the rights of the disabled has won us high a high AV rating, and we bring that experience to your side.
 Give us a call for a free initial consultation so we can determine how to best meet your needs and secure you the financial security you justly deserve.
 We fight for families, not multimillion dollar clients.
-Our disability lawyers will help you achieve a stable and happy future that can accommodate the new financial needs of your disability.
+Our disability lawyers, who specialize in social security cases, will help you achieve a stable and happy future that can accommodate the new financial needs that your condition calls for.

 Face Bureaucratic Challenges with Social Security Attorneys to Make Your Best Case